deanveloper/deancord.zig/README.md

 # deancord (WIP)

-> [!WARNING]
+> [!NOTE]
-> This project is still a work in progress, and is not functional at the moment.
-I'm pretty close to completing though so check back in a few weeks (or feel free to contribute!)
+> This project is still a work in progress, but it should be mostly functional.
+Please make GitHub issues for anything you might encounter!

 A Discord API for the Zig programming language.